 Educate Your Child for School

-A first grader has a lot to learn at school.
+A first-grader has a lot to learn at school.
 But there’s also something to be said for what a child has to learn ABOUT school.
-Whether it’s teaching your child proper ettiquette, how to respectfully behave in the classroom, or about dangers that lurk on the playground, education starts at home.
+Whether it’s teaching your child proper etiquette, how to respectfully behave in the classroom, or about dangers that lurk on the playground, education starts at home.

 How to be proactive: